Practical information for EU students

 Step 1) Secure Housing

-Do you already have a room before you arrive to the Netherlands?
+Do you already have a room before you arrive in the Netherlands?

-For information about student housing, see the website about Student Housing.
+For information about student housing, Student Housing webpage.
 If you already have a room with Idealis, you can collect your key at Idealis (Bornsesteeg 3).

 • Verify Landlords - Avoid landlords who only provide an email or mobile number.
-Ask for a business or residential address and proof of ID.
+Request a business or residential address and proof of ID

 • Check Ownership - Use the Kadaster property register (€2.95) to verify ownership.
-If the owner and landlord differ, ask for written authorization.
+If the owner and landlord are different people, ask for written authorisation.

 • Inspect the Apartment - Always see the apartment before renting.
 Ask someone you trust to inspect it if you're not in the country.